 - Usability tests give users the impression that they are the ones being tested and feel stupid when an interface confuses them.
 When they see a bunch of crude sketches, they have no problem criticizing adult children pretending to be a computer.

 Unfortunately, the text-based interactions with Ubiquity could not be replicated with enough fidelity using paper prototypes and the experience made me miss the ability to rapidly iterate with a pencil and some paper*.
-Here are samples of later stage usability testing, the roughness of the interface shows just how much time and effort can be saved by testing early and often.
+Below are samples of later stage usability testing; the roughness of the interface shows just how much time and effort can be saved by testing early and often.

-Usability engineering must integrate with the development process to be use to anyone.
-We do this through triangulation, filing bug tickets and supporting them with evidence gathered by usability tests as well as data from customer support queries, website metrics, etc.
+Usability engineering must integrate with the development process to be of use to anyone.
+We do this through triangulation: filing bug tickets and supporting them with evidence gathered by usability tests as well as data from customer support queries, website metrics, etc.

-However, we also deliver a unified report of our own.
-Below is a snippet from the full report I made for Mozilla, which looks way better than this sample!
+Below is a snippet from the full report I made for Mozilla.

 Begin probing how to make Ubiquity accessible and useful in the context of including Ubiquity with the mainline Firefox distribution.
 As this is an early alpha I will be focusing on the core Ubiquity interface, while logging bugs on separate commands.